guscardvs/gyver/docs/usage/database/adapter.md

 from gyver.config import AdapterConfigFactory, DialectInfo from gyver.database.config import DatabaseConfig

-# In this case, the expected environment variables will be:
+# In this case, the expected environment variables will include:
 # DB_DRIVER (options: 'mysql', 'postgres', 'sqlite', 'mariadb', 'custom')
 # DB_HOST (database host without the schema)
 # DB_PORT (port as an integer) (Optional)